krzema12/snakeyaml-engine-kmp/README.md

 ## API

-* The Engine will parse/emit basic Java structures.
+* The Engine will parse/emit basic Java structures (String, List<Integer>, Map<String, Boolean>).
 JavaBeans or any other custom instances are explicitly out of scope.
+* Since the custom instances are not supported, parsing any YAML document is safe - there is no way for a hacker to inject code unless it is explicitly configured by the user
 * The project is at its early stage.
 The API might change.
 Feel free to review the code and propose features/changes.

 ## SnakeYAML Engine features ##